 The first time we visited Belfast we stayed at the Bullitt Hotel.
 This was fantastically central, within easy walking distance of the Cathedral Quarter and the majority of the sights on this itinerary.

-It also has an excellent on site restaurant, as well as three bars to choose from – including the previously mentioned Babel Bar.
+It also has an excellent on-site restaurant, as well as three bars to choose from, including the previously mentioned Babel Bar.
 Staff were friendly and very knowledgeable about the area, and we have no hesitation in recommending this as a central Belfast option.
 See prices and book online here.

 - easyHotel – This well-rated budget hotel offers no-frills but comfortable rooms and a 24 hour staffed desk.
 A great central option for those on a tighter budget.

-- The Titanic Hotel – on a subsequent visit to Belfast where we were focusing on the sights in the Titanic Quarter, we stayed at this hotel.
+- The Titanic Hotel – On a subsequent visit to Belfast, where we were focusing on the sights in the Titanic Quarter, we stayed at this hotel.
 It’s found opposite the Titanic Belfast attraction, and is actually in the original buildings where the Titanic was designed.
 We enjoyed our stay here.

 You can see all the listings available in Belfast here.